zukunft/zukunft.com/docs/code_functions_all.md

     \-- figure - section for function figure not yet defined that it should be cast in /result/result.php
     \-- api_array - section for function api_array not yet defined that it should be interface in /result/result.php
     \-- btn_add - section for function btn_add not yet defined that it should be buttons in /result/result.php
-    \-- btn_edit_back - section for function btn_edit_back not yet defined that it should be buttons in /result/result.php
-    \-- btn_del_back - section for function btn_del_back not yet defined that it should be buttons in /result/result.php
     \-- explain - section for function explain not yet defined that it should be review in /result/result.php
     \-- order error - order of section display has difference at name should be before display of display,name,get_description,display_linked does not match dsp_entries,name,name_linked,system_change_log,change_log_table_pure,user_overwrites_table_pure,user_system_errors,id,dsp_names,figures,display,name_tip,sort_by_impact,name_link,tbl,display_old,dsp_id,header,subheader,name_link_by_impact,name_link_grouped_by_verb,name_link_list,headline,id_url_long,links_with_context,list,sort_by_impact_and_type,order of section display has difference at name should be before display of display,name,get_description,display_linked does not match dsp_entries,name,name_linked,system_change_log,change_log_table_pure,user_overwrites_table_pure,user_system_errors,id,dsp_names,figures,display,name_tip,sort_by_impact,name_link,tbl,display_old,dsp_id,header,subheader,name_link_by_impact,name_link_grouped_by_verb,name_link_list,headline,id_url_long,links_with_context,list,sort_by_impact_and_type,order of section display has difference at name should be before display of display,name,get_description,display_linked does not match dsp_entries,name,name_linked,system_change_log,change_log_table_pure,user_overwrites_table_pure,user_system_errors,id,dsp_names,figures,display,name_tip,sort_by_impact,name_link,tbl,display_old,dsp_id,header,subheader,name_link_by_impact,name_link_grouped_by_verb,name_link_list,headline,id_url_long,links_with_context,list,sort_by_impact_and_type,order of section display has difference at name should be before display of display,name,get_description,display_linked does not match dsp_entries,name,name_linked,system_change_log,change_log_table_pure,user_overwrites_table_pure,user_system_errors,id,dsp_names,figures,display,name_tip,sort_by_impact,name_link,tbl,display_old,dsp_id,header,subheader,name_link_by_impact,name_link_grouped_by_verb,name_link_list,headline,id_url_long,links_with_context,list,sort_by_impact_and_type
 \-- result_list